 I hope you get a chance to go try the Zombie Tunnel hike for yourself soon!

-If you have any other questions drop me a line at idratherwalkblog@gmail.com and I’ll respond as quickly as I can.
+If you have any questions about the Zombie hike or any others in the area, drop me a line at idratherwalkblog@gmail.com and I’ll get back to you as quickly as I can.

 Learn more about other places to get outdoors on your own or with the kids on my Hiking Destinations page.